Cameron DiGiovanni, Writer

 - College dining halls

 While these types of places typically count as dining for Chase Sapphire Preferred, it’s possible that some specific locations may not.
-For example, merchants located within facilities such as malls, stadiums, or supermarkets may not code as restaurants.
+For example, merchants located within facilities such as malls, stadiums, or supermarkets may not be classified as restaurants.
 In addition, bakeries, grocery stores, and caterers usually will not qualify as part of the Chase Sapphire Preferred dining category.

 People also ask